RyanFleck/Manuals/content/tools/azure.md

 You can also *write your own policies* to help prevent unsafe practices and limit costs.

-**Resource locks:** You can mark a resouce as read only to ensure other users cannot modify the state of the VM, delete it, or modify its properties.
+**Resource Locks:** You can mark a resouce as read only to ensure other users cannot modify the state of the VM, delete it, or modify its properties.
 You can ensure only a limited subset of people can apply and remove locks.

 The **Service Trust Portal** holds all the [documents](https://servicetrust.microsoft.com) related to Azure's compliance towards regulations and standards.
 It even contains **blueprints** for certain applications and industries, like healthcare or US Government.